 You can dream about going viral or using “free” marketing tools (like social media) to get a ton of customers, but unfortunately, the chance of this becoming a sustainable strategy is slim to none.
 Spending $0 on marketing with the expectation that it will attract and nurture new customers just isn’t realistic.

 We know that many small businesses have a limited marketing budget.
 And that’s okay!
 Just remember to keep your expectations in line.
 The key is using your limited budget on the right tactics to sustain growth.
 If you’re working with a marketing agency, they should keep an eye on performance and allocate budget where it makes sense.
 If you’re seeing positive results with one tactic but another isn’t moving the needle, think about moving more money to the tactic that’s working.

 Finding a balance of short-term paid tactics (such as SEM) and cost-effective long-term strategies (such as organic SEO) will keep your marketing funnel full.

-Don’t let marketing challenges overwhelm you
+Don’t let small business marketing challenges overwhelm you

 If you’re struggling with small business marketing challenges or feel overwhelmed by all the options available, know that you aren’t alone.
 There are many successful marketing strategies for small businesses built around tight budgets and creative solutions.
 The key is to have marketing goals in place and strategy built around those goals.
 Tackle each challenge one at a time and use our ideas to overcome these hurdles.
-As always, MPP is here to help with your marketing challenges.
+As always, MPP is here to help with your small business marketing challenges.